CSCfi/fairdata-metax-v3/tests/behave/BDD.md

 All three files can find each other automatically if they are in the same directory level.

+## When should BDD tests be written

+BDD-tests represent user stories and business logic of the application as a whole.
+Every user story and feature should have BDD tests.
+In essence JIRA-epics are also candidates for BDD-tests.
+BDD-tests are maintained by the developers and should be updated whenever there is a new major feature implemented.
+BDD-tests are **not** replacements for unittests, as they are slower and the scope is more holistic.

 ### Gherkin style guide

 > 1. Focus a feature on customer needs.